iKunal-Singh/iKunal-Singh/README.md

 **<p align="center">I'm an Engineering undergrad, Blogger and Music Producer bringing imagination to life.
 DevOps is a journey, not a destination.</p>**

 - 👀 I’m interested in learning and working with community , open source contribution and give back to the community.
-- 🏄‍♂️ I'm currently working with linux, Kubernetes, Docker, CI/CD, Git & GitHub.
+- 🏄‍♂️ I'm currently working with Linux, Kubernetes, Docker, CI/CD, Git & GitHub.
 - ✨ I’m looking to collaborate on GitHub and open source projects.
 - 📝 I write articles on [Kunal Singh's blog](https://hashnode.com/@ikunalsingh)
 - 🏀 Apart from technology, I enjoy producing Music, watching Basketball, F1, & MMA.